 Rhode Island Open Enrollment Dates

 Rhode Island’s Open Enrollment Period is different than the majority of the states that adhere to the federal Open Enrollment Period.
-Rhode Island decided to create their own state enrollment timeframe, which is over two weeks longer than the federal period.
-The dates your can enroll are the following:
+Rhode Island decided to create their own state enrollment timeframe, and the open enrollment period varies from year to year.
+In 2022, Rhode Island open enrollment dates occurred from:

 During Open Enrollment, many residents of The Ocean State can find the most affordable health insurance plans.
 Even if you have a pre-existing or chronic health condition, you will not be denied coverage.
 The marketplace has to provide you with coverage at the same premiums that healthy individuals pay.
 During this period, you are also able to apply for subsidized health coverage to help with the bills.